AletheaEsau/ST10460623-MealSuggester/README.md

 Report
 1. Introduction
-A busy individual, often struggles with deciding what to eat.
-To address this problem, we developed a Meal Suggestion App using Kotlin in Android Studio.
+A busy perrson, often struggles with deciding what to eat.
+To address this problem, I developed a Meal Suggestion App using Kotlin in Android Studio.
 This app simplifies meal choices based on the time of the day, making meal selection more convenient and enjoyable.
 The user inputs a time of day, and the app suggests an appropriate meal while displaying an image.

 2. Purpose of the App
 The Meal Suggestion App aims to: